 Students in a year-long Criminal Process Externship take this course, which examines the criminal justice system from various social-science perspectives; explores the role of attorneys in that system, and helps prepare students to handle criminal cases.

 Externship opportunities for each semester will be posted on the online system 12Twenty.
-Students can also find placements directly through organization and agency websites, or by coordinating with the Director of Externships.
+Students can also find placements directly through organization and agency websites, or by coordinating with the Director of Experiential Learning.
 Some externship placements may have separate application processes and deadlines that don’t align with the College of Law’s general application window.